 - These terms & conditions apply for all events and training workshops that NPC delivers, effective immediately until further notice.

-This seminar explores what trustees are and should be taking into account when making these decisions and what they will need to consider if they do decide to close one of their charity's services or programmes, in order to minimise the impact of this closure on those the charity seeks to help
+This seminar explores what trustees are and should be taking into account when making these decisions, in order to minimise the impact of this closure on those the charity seeks to help.

 A theory of change process encourages us to reflect on our aims and plans, to discuss them with others and to make them explicit.
 We see this process as the foundation of charity strategy, evaluation and communication.